On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: System Model

-The model is built by taking into account that for SINR, maximum one UE should be taken into account in each cell while for global exposure, all active UEs in all cells should be considered.
-The entire user population scheduled during the same time slot is modeled as a H-PPP $\Phi_{u}$ with density $\lambda^{u}$, as represented by the blue dots in Fig.~\ref{fig:Uplink_network_scheme}.
-The model of type II enables to consider cases for which there can be several UEs in each cell under the constraint that each BS can schedule at most one UE on each resource block (RB).
-This is particularly useful when no intra-cell interference is assumed, as for the case of orthogonal frequency-division multiplexing (OFDM) signals.
-In this case, the only source of interference is the so-called inter-cell interference coming from other cells.
+However, if all UEs in $\Phi_{u}$ contribute to UL EMFE, only a fraction of them uses the same subcarriers and is then relevant for studying UL SINR.
+Let's consider the specific subcarrier frequency $f^{u}$ with bandwidth $B^{u}$, not equal to $f^{d}$ in all generality, frequency division duplexing (FDD) being used for most technologies.
+Under the assumption of no intracell interference, as for the case of orthogonal frequency-division multiplexing (OFDM) signals, the only source of interference in the UL is the so-called intercell interference coming from other cells.
+The thinned PP of UEs using the same RBs is defined as $\Phi_{r} = \left\{Y_i \in \Phi_{u}: U(V(X_i) \cap \Phi_{u})\,\forall X_i \in \Psi_b\right\}$ \cite{Haenggi17} where $V(X)$ denotes the Voronoï cell of BS $X$, $U(V)$ with $V \in \mathcal{B}$ denotes one point chosen uniformly and randomly from $V$ and independently across different $V$.
+The resulting PP has a complex PV distribution.
+Cells with no active UE are called Crofton cells.
+The approximate density of $\Phi_{r}$ is $\lambda^{r} = \lambda^{b} (1-\nu)$ with $\nu = (\gamma/(\gamma+\delta))^\gamma$, $\delta = \lambda^{u}/\lambda^{b}$ and $\gamma = 7/2~$\cite{Haenggi17}.
+The set of interfering UEs is $\Phi_I = \Phi_{r} \backslash \{Y_0\}$.
 The interfering UEs are represented by a green circle in Fig.~\ref{fig:Uplink_network_scheme}.
 A closest BS association policy is assumed.
 The link between UEs their serving BS is represented by the dashed pink line.
-The thinned PP of UEs interfering in the UL for one specific RB is defined as $\Phi_{r} = \left\{Y_i \in \Phi_{u}: U(V(X_i) \cap \Phi_{u})\,\forall X_i \in \Psi_b\right\}$ \cite{Haenggi17} where $V(X)$ denotes the Voronoï cell of BS $X$, $U(V)$ with $V \in \mathcal{B}$ denotes one point chosen uniformly and randomly from $V$ and independently across different $V$.
-The resulting PP has a so-called Poisson-Voronoï (PV) distribution.
-Cells with no active UE are called Crofton cells.
-Their density depends on the ratio between the BS and UE densities.
-The approximate density of $\Phi_{r}$ is $\lambda^{r} = \lambda^{b} (1-\nu)$ with $\nu = (\gamma/(\gamma+\delta))^\gamma$, $\delta = \lambda^{u}/\lambda^{b}$ and $\gamma = 7/2~$\cite{Haenggi17}.
-The set of interfering UEs is $\Phi_I = \Phi_{r} \backslash \{Y_0\}$.
-By extension, we assume that BSs in Crofton cells are inactive, so the real density of $\Psi_b$ is $\lambda^{r}$.